forcedotcom/LightningTestingService/README.md

  * If you just want to “kick the tires,” install the LTS unmanaged package.
 The package provides the test service app and an example test suite.
 It also includes example components that the test suite runs against.
 You run the test suite by accessing the URL for the LTS app in your org.
 Everyone should start with this package.

- * If you plan to evaluate or use LTS in more depth, you’ll want to use it with [Salesforce DX](https://developer.salesforce.com/platform/dx), which is available as a separate pilot.
+ * If you plan to evaluate or use LTS in more depth, you’ll want to use it with [Salesforce DX](https://developer.salesforce.com/platform/dx), which is available as an open beta.
 Once you install the salesforcedx CLI plugin, you can work with your test suite in a variety of ways from the command line.
 This approach is recommended for systematic automated testing.

 Write your tests using a JavaScript testing framework of your choosing.
 We provide an easy-to-use wrapper for [Jasmine](https://jasmine.github.io/).
 A simple Jasmine test looks like the following: